BH Global Limited - Director Dealing

 Pursuant to Disclosure Rule 3.1, the Company is obliged to notify the market of Director's holdings or interests of the Directors or their connected persons in shares of the Company.

-The Company was notified on 26 March 2020 that the following holding of Ordinary Shares was acquired and is beneficially held by Sir Michael Bunbury, a Director of the Company and Chairman of the Board, on 25 March 2020:
+The Company was notified on 31 March 2020 that the following holding of Ordinary Shares was acquired and is beneficially held by Andreas Tautscher, a Director of the Company, on 31 March 2020:

 Purchased:

-Following this purchase, Sir Michael Bunbury now holds a total of 14,200 GBP class Ordinary Shares in the Capital of the Company.
+Following this purchase, Andreas Tautscher now holds a total of 600 GBP class Ordinary Shares in the Capital of the Company.

 Enquiries: